leandrosimoes/ls-search/README.md

 ## Hot to install?

+ Instal by bower:

+`bower install ls-search --save`

-Just download and link into your page this assets:
+Or just download and link into your page this assets:

 ### CSS:
 [ls-search.css](https://raw.githubusercontent.com/leandrosimoes/ls-search/master/src/assets/css/ls-search.css)